Vital Records Online

 required documents

-When requesting death certificates, applicants in New Jersey must provide one form of valid primary identification, such as a driver's license or passport.
+When requesting death certificate, applicants in New Jersey must provide one form of valid primary identification, such as a driver's license or passport.
 You can submit two forms of secondary identification can be submitted if you don't possess a valid primary ID.
 Acceptable secondary IDs include utility bills, bank statements, or W-2 forms.
 You can refer to the table below for a list of acceptable forms of ID.

 Primary ID Requirements Options